 The idea that a baby MUST wean from breast milk or formula straight to cow’s milk is a fallacy.
 Cow’s milk is molecularly very different than human milk.
 The protein, calcium, phosphorus, iron, and essential fatty acids are digested differently.
 Early feeding of human babies on cow’s milk is known to increase the likelihood of developing a cow’s milk allergy, which affects 1 in 10 babies now.
 Common symptoms include diarrhea, vomiting, colic, eczema, hives, bronchitis, asthma, ear infections, and sleeplessness.
 If your baby has 2 or 3 of these symptoms, there’s a good chance it’s a milk sensitivity.
 The easiest way to confirm this without invasive testing is to take your child off milk for 2 weeks and pay close attention to disappearing symptoms.

 Good dairy alternatives are almond milk, other nut milks, coconut milk, etc. Your baby doesn’t need 20 ounces of these per day, but they’re okay for drinking or adding to meals when you would otherwise add dairy.
-Once your baby is 12 months old, her liquid intake can come from clean water, fresh juices, or alternative milks.
+Once your baby is 12 months old, her liquid intake can come from breast milk, clean water, fresh juices, or alternative milks.

 Was this article helpful to you?
 Let me know in the comments below!